-Gareth Batty made a remarkable return to Test cricket after more than an 11-year absence when England summoned him, at 39, for Test tours of Bangladesh and India late in 2016.
-After such a long absence his roar of joy in Chittagong when Tamim Iqbal was caught behind was understandable.
+Gareth Batty made a remarkable return to Test cricket after an absence of more than 11 years when England summoned him, at 39, for Test tours of Bangladesh and India late in 2016.
+After such a long absence his roar of joy in Chattogram when Tamim Iqbal was caught behind was understandable.
 No English spinner had taken the new ball in the first innings of a Test since John Emburey did so against West Indies in 1988 and his first ball was, in his words, "a pie" that was cut for four, but he soon settled and took four wickets in England's victory, only to fall quickly out of favour as England's performances declined.

 Batty initially had to jink around to find a regular first-team spot in county cricket.
 Born in Bradford, he played for Yorkshire in 1997 before moving south to try his luck with Surrey.
 The young man then went west to Worcester, for whom he took 56 wickets with his offspin in 2002.
 That won him a spot at the England Academy in Adelaide in 2002-03, and the selectors sent for him as they cast around for reinforcements during that winter's injury-plagued tour of Australia.
 Batty played two one-day internationals in Australia, impressing with his tight lines and aggressive fielding, and with that in mind he was included in England's 14-man squad for the 2004 Champions Trophy.